lg550055/drf-auth/README.md

 # LAB - Class 32

 ## Project: Our tools
-Django Rest Framework API app showing tools available (for a tool sharing app)
+Containerized (Docker) Django Rest Framework API with Permissions app showing tools available (for a tool sharing app)

 ### Setup
+To build container use `docker compose up --build`

+Run container with `docker compose up`
-Use `python manage.py runserver`, to run app API.
+Inside the container use `python manage.py runserver`, to run app API.

 ### Tests